zoren/corda/docs/source/hello-world-flow.rst

             /** The flow logic is encapsulated within the call() method. */
             @Suspendable
             override fun call() {
-                // We retrieve the required identities from the network map. val me = serviceHub.myInfo.legalIdentity
+                // We retrieve the required identities from the ServiceHub. val me = serviceHub.legalIdentity.party
                 val notary = serviceHub.networkMapCache.getAnyNotary()

                 // We create a transaction builder